hellostealth/stealth/docs/01-getting-started.md

 title: Getting Started
 ---

-To get started install Stealth at the command prompt:
+## Ruby

+Stealth has been tested on Ruby (MRI) `2.4.x` and `2.5.x`.
+While we don't require any C-based Ruby gems, we haven't yet certified Stealth on other VMs (such as JRuby).

+## Installation

+You can install Stealth via RubyGems:

   ```
   gem install stealth
   ```

-After, create yourself a new Stealth bot:
+Next, you can create a new Stealth bot:

   ```
-  stealth new mybot
+  stealth new <bot_name>
   ```